It is not always possible to pay respects in person, so we hope that this small token will help.

 |If a death was to occur away from the home, i.e. during a vacation or a business trip, then we suggest that you do a few things first. |

 Call us at the funeral home.
-He/she will take care of making the necessary contact with a reputable firm in the area that the death occurred.
+We will take care of making the necessary contact with a reputable firm in the area where the death occurred.

 This action will avoid any possibility of becoming involved with a funeral home outside of your residential area that may care little about matters because they feel they will not ever deal with the family again.
 When calling us, we can act as your agent, monitoring and avoiding any possibility of excessive, unnecessary or double-billing possibilities.

 |A death of a loved one has died at the hospital, where do we turn?|

 |Whether or not you are present when the death occurs a health care professional will contact you and ask a few questions.
 Two of the questions you may be asked, you should be prepared for. |

 1. Which funeral service provider will you be releasing the body to, for transfer from the hospital?

 2. Would you like an autopsy performed?
 Unless the deceased has died unexpectedly, you will have the choice.
 An autopsy is the thorough examination of the deceased body, to understand and determine the cause of death or any factors that may have contributed towards the cause of death.
 The information resulting from an autopsy can help researchers in developing cures and medications to assist in the preventions of such diseases.
 Autopsies are generally performed quickly, as to not interfere with the funeral process, however you may experience some short delays and should check with the health care professional as to when you can expect the autopsy to be completed if a delay could be of concern to you.

 |A loved one has died in the nursing home, what should we do first?|